9 By Design

-9 By Design is an American reality television series which premiered on April 13, 2010, on Bravo.
-Announced in April 2009 and initially titled as Design Sixx, the show features Robert and Cortney Novogratz, a New York-based husband and wife design team.
+9 By Design is an American reality television series that premiered on April 13, 2010, on Bravo.
+Announced in April 2009 and initially titled as Design Sixx, the show features Robert and Cortney Novogratz, a New York–based husband and wife design team.
 The eight-part series follows the duo working on large-scale design developments.

 The first season averaged 475,000 viewers.
 The show did not return for a second season.